 I use quite a few editing apps.
-My workflow usually begins with Snapseed which I use for basic image tuning, using tools for automatic tune, ambience, brightness, contrast and details (check out our Snapseed video tutorial).
+My workflow usually begins with Snapseed which I use for basic image tuning, using tools for automatic tune, ambience, brightness, contrast and details (check out our Snapseed tutorial).

 Then I move to the Picfx app for applying some film presets.
 Lastly, I usually use the Afterlight app to finalize my images, using tools for tuning shadows, fade, highlight tone, medium tone, shadow tone, and a little bit of sharpening for the last touch.

 Do you use any iPhone photography accessories?
 If so, would you recommend that people buy them?